michaellee212/RentAHouse/README.md

 * Features user signup and login authentication with username and password.
 * Create, view, edit and delete posts and comments through restful routing.
 * One cannot edit or delete existing posts and comments created by other users.
-* Upload campground photos from local.
+* Upload campground photos from local using Cloudinary API and multer.
 * Flash messages responding to users’ interaction with the app.
 * Uses momentJS to show post and comment creation and update timestamps.
 * Forgot password function sends an email to reset user's password.